Openscapes/quarto-website-tutorial/first-observations.md

 ![quarto-website-tutorial GitHub repository with files for webpages marked with red arrows](images/quarto-files-github.png){fig-alt="Screenshot of files on GitHub with red arrows identifying the files that we saw in the left sidebar" fig-align="center" width="80%"}

+**The `_site` folder** has html files with names that should be familiar: they match the `.md` files we were just exploring. ; this is where Quarto stores files to build the website and

 ## `_quarto.yml` intro

 There is also a `_quarto.yml` file, which is the website's configuration file.
 It is a directory of the order that the pages/chapters will be in.
 This is where you update the organization of your website.
 If we compare side-by-side, you'll see that the pages that appear on our website are listed there.